 What series of questions may my attorney ask from the witness?

-Once your personal injury attorney gets in contact with a witness, there are likely to be a series of questions asked.
+Once your attorney gets in contact with a witness, there are likely to be a series of questions asked.
 If the witness is a convicted felon, has poor sight or hearing, or seems to change their story constantly, then this may not be the best witness to bring forward.
 Examples of questions your attorney may ask can include:

 - Who do you think was the driver responsible for the collision?